grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 She got the boat trimmed perfectly level, and then stood silently in the middle of the control room with a slight gap between her feet.
 She measured her own center of gravity against her boat's.
 In its current configuration it should be absolutely still.
 But she could feel some kind of movement.
 Very slow movement.

 "Sylvia, they passed us, a few hundred meters off to the west."
-Hemi reported, then after a pause continued.
-"They are swinging around again...
+Hemi reported, then after a pause, continued, "they are swinging around again...
 It would seem that they may have lost us."

 "They are unwilling to come this deep, and unwilling to risk firing off a ping to find us.
 Good.
 Keep tracking them Hemi," said Percy.